rokmohar/alexa-assistant/readme.md

 1. Select S3 from the AWS Services menu at the top left
 2. Click on "Create Bucket"
 3. Give your bucket a unique name - Amazon will tell you if it isn't.
 As the responses form the Google Assistant will be stored here and need to be public I suggest using a random string generator.
-This link will generate one for you:- https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new.
+This link will generate one for you: - https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new.
 4. Make a note of this name - you will need it later
 5. Use the same region as you will be running your Alexa skill (EU (Ireland) or North Virginia)
 6. Ignore the copy Settings option